RavenousLegs

 Day9: Masar Tal (3675m/12050 ft) to Mayali Pass (5000m/16400 ft) to Vasuki Tal (4135m/13560 ft) - 12 km / 8 hr

-Yet another tough and long day.
-We thought the worst was over and we were surprised with the difficulty level of each day.
-We crossed the frozen and crystal clear Masar Tal and ascended the steep ridge to Mayali pass.
-After a strenuous walk cutting the snow mountains, there was again a steep climb to the Mayali pass.
-The descend from Mayali pass was technical.
-We had to rappel down the steep snow mountains.
-The day ended on a fun-note as we enjoyed sliding down the mountains to the next campsite near Vasuki Tal.
+Another challenging and lengthy day unfolded before us.
+We had believed the worst was behind us, only to be met with the increasing difficulty of each day.
+We crossed the frozen and crystal-clear Masar Tal and ascended the steep ridge to Mayali Pass.
+After a grueling trek through the snow-capped mountains, we faced another steep climb to reach Mayali Pass.
+The descent from Mayali Pass was technical, requiring us to rappel down the steep snow-covered mountains.
+Despite the challenges, the day concluded on a high note as we enjoyed sliding down the mountains to our next campsite near Vasuki Tal.

 Masar Tal - Auden's Col & Mayali Pass Trek